 This is the environment in which Domestic Battery lawyer, James Dimeas, has learned to handle Domestic Battery cases.
-It's an environment that is heavily tilted against a defendant facing Domestic Violence charges and which requires the skillful representation of an experience and accomplished criminal defense lawyer who understands how to handle Domestic Battery cases in Cook County, DuPage County, and Kane County.What is Domestic Violence in Illinois?
+It's an environment that is heavily tilted against a defendant facing Domestic Violence charges and which requires the skillful representation of an experience and accomplished Domestic Battery attorney who understands how to handle Domestic Battery cases in Chicago, Cook County, DuPage County, Kane County, and Lake County.
+While every Domestic Battery case is handled differently in every county and in every courtroom, you need to make sure that the attorney you hire to handle your Domestic Battery case understands how to handle your particular Domestic Battery case.What is Domestic Battery in Illinois?

-An Aggravated Domestic Battery 720 ILCS 5/12-3.3 is a very serious criminal charge in Illinois.
-There's two ways that you can be charged with an Aggravated Domestic Battery in Illinois.
+Aggravated Domestic Battery 720 ILCS 5/12-3.3 is a very serious criminal charge in Illinois.
+There are 2 ways that you can be charged with an Aggravated Domestic Battery in Illinois.
 The first is if there is great bodily harm or permanent disability or disfigurement suffered by the victim.
 The second way that you can be charged with an Aggravated Domestic Battery in Illinois is if strangulation was involved.
-If the victim claims that you placed your hands around their neck and kept them from breathing for any period of time you will probably be charged with an Aggravated Domestic Battery.
-Aggravated Domestic Battery in Illinois is a Class 4 felony which is punishable by up to one year in jail and a fine up to $2,500.
+If the victim claims that you placed your hands around their neck and kept them from breathing, for any period of time, you will probably be charged with an Aggravated Domestic Battery.
+Aggravated Domestic Battery in Illinois is a Class 2 felony which is punishable by between 3 to 7 years in prison.
+Probation is a possible alternative.
 But what makes Aggravated Domestic Battery such a serious charge is that if you plead guilty to an Aggravated Domestic Battery, or are convicted of an Aggravated Domestic Battery, you must serve at least 60 continuous days in jail.

 The consequences of a conviction for a Domestic Battery or an Aggravated Domestic Battery are very serious.
 Not only will you have great difficulty obtaining a job or even getting a landlord to rent you an apartment but you also lose certain rights.
 One big right you may lose is your constitutional right to own a firearm.
 If you are going through a Divorce a Domestic Battery conviction could affect your custody or visitation rights with your minor children.
-If you are convicted of a felony Aggravated Domestic Battery, it may affect your ability to receive financial aid or student loans, or even be disqualified from admission to certain colleges and universities.Chicago Criminal Defense Lawyer James Dimeas Providing Experienced and Effective Defense of Domestic Battery Charges
+If you are convicted of a felony Aggravated Domestic Battery, it may affect your ability to receive financial aid or student loans, or even be disqualified from admission to certain colleges and universities.Domestic Battery Lawyer James Dimeas Providing Award-Winning, Experienced and Effective Defense of Domestic Battery Charges